 Twitter is considered microblogging.
 It’s a social media website where people communicate through short messages.
-Originally it only allowed 140 characters and doubled on that in recent years to support longer messages.
-Aside from messages, you can share videos, images, even polls.
+Originally, it only allowed 140 characters and has doubled that in recent years to support longer messages.
+Aside from messages, you can share videos, images, and even polls.
 Each person has a profile and the platform also allows direct messaging.
 You can also search keywords or see what the trending topic is around your neighborhood, country, or the world.

 How are companies using Twitter?

 Companies use Twitter as one of the easiest ways to get short bits of information out as soon as possible.
 Think announcements, just less content creation (whether copy, photography, or design).